Andhra Pradesh – Culture and Tradition

 Andhra Pradesh is regarded as Kohinoor of India which famous for its weaving and dying industry.
 They have some finest historical cloth-making and dying traditions.

 Along with clothing their pearl jewelry form an impressive fashion tradition in Andhra Pradesh.
 Women generally wear Saree with a blouse while some Muslim women wear Salwar Kameez.
 The younger generation can be seen wearing Chudidaars, Pants, Shorts while older generation wears saree.

 Men wear short dhoti which is folded about the knee with kurta or shirt.
 They usually carry a scarf over the shoulder.
-Muslim men normally wear pajamas instead of dhoti.
+Muslim men normally wear pajamas instead of the dhoti.

 Ugadi is celebrated as the Telugu New Year and various other Hindu festivals like Dusshera, Deepawali, Sri Ramnavami, Krishna Janmashtami, Ganesh Chaturthi, and Mahashivratri are celebrated.